 For example, if Apache is using too many resources, Monit can restart it and send you an alert about what’s happening.

-Monit is especially useful for monitoring daemon processes on localhost, like Sendmail, SSHD, or MySQL.
+Monit is especially useful for monitoring daemon processes on local hosts, like Sendmail, SSHD, or MySQL.

 Monit is also a reliable DevOps tool for monitoring files, directories, and file systems.
 Monit can detect timestamp changes, checksum changes, or size changes.